Nelson de la Rosa: Acting career

 De la Rosa starred in the 1987 Italian horror film Ratman, which was shot in the Dominican Republic.
 During the 1990s, De la Rosa was a recurring guest on several talk and variety programs, such as Venevision's Súper Sábado Sensacional in Venezuela, Don Francisco's Sábado Gigante, many Univision programs, and Susana Giménez's show.
 De la Rosa additionally appeared in similar shows internationally, including, but not limited to programs from Puerto Rico, Mexico, and Spain.
 He married, and had a son.

 De la Rosa appeared in the 1996 remake The Island of Dr. Moreau, where he shared scenes with Marlon Brando, among others.
 De la Rosa's performance is later cited as the inspiration for the Austin Powers character Mini-Me, as well as Kevin who accompanies Dr. Alphonse Mephesto in South Park.
-De la Rosa also appeared in the video for the song Coolo by the Argentine hip hop group Illya Kuryaki and the Valderramas.
+De la Rosa also appeared in the video for the song "Coolo" by the Argentine hip hop group Illya Kuryaki and the Valderramas.

 Prior to his death, De la Rosa had been approached by many American media operators to gain permission for a documentary about his life.
-As of 2025, there has not been any documentaries released.
+No documentaries have been released, however.